GIST-NJU/EmRest/api-exp-scripts/README.md

         ...
     )
 ```

-To reduce the number of simultaneous services, you can split the list of services into smaller batches.
+To reduce the number of REST APIs run in parallel, you can split the list of services into smaller batches.
 For instance:

 ```python
 def rq1_and_rq2(result_dir):